 A statement in IBIS-ISS is a text string consisting of character sequence arguments and delimiters (see Table 3: IBIS-ISS Special Characters for a list of delimiters).
 An IBIS-ISS file may contain multiple statements (the number of statements is not limited by the IBIS-ISS definition, but may be limited by the computer architecture and/ or operating system used to process the file).

 Statements may be split across lines, provided a line continuation character or sequence (defined later) is used.
 No more than one statement may appear on any line.
-Statements in an input file may appear in any order.
+Statements in an input file may appear in any order (with the exception of subcircuit definitions, where statements not between the .subckt and matching .ends strings are not considered part of the subcircuit definition).

 Any valid string of characters between two delimiters is an argument.